 I love to make this with raisins and dried apricots.
 It can also be made with other delicious options like mango, peaches, and berries.
 They can be fresh or dried, whichever is your preference.

-When we make this recipe in the Food for Life nutrition education and cooking classes, participants are always amazed by how sweet it taste without any added sugar or sweeteners.
+When we make this recipe in the Food for Life nutrition education and cooking classes, participants are always amazed by how sweet it tastes without any added sugar or sweeteners.

 Plant-based vegan sausage makes a great addition when serving this for breakfast.
 It is one of the many products that I like to order from MamaSezz meal delivery service.
 It comes ready to heat and eat, and it can also be frozen.

-This recipe from the Physicians Committee, Food for Life classes.
+This recipe is from the Physicians Committee, Food for Life classes.

 Nutritional information, per 1/2-cup serving